swaxi/compass/README.md

 **Q: Does it save photos?**
 A: No, but you can add a photo field to your layer separately.

+**Q: What is hte pitch convention?**
+A: Facing the surface to be measured, pitch is increasing clockwise from zero.

 **Q: What if my device doesn't have a compass?**
 A: Plugin won't work - compass is required for azimuth.